The French Capital in a Nutshell: 24 Hours in Paris

 The Louvre Museum with its classic architecture and manicured gardens.

 Adjacent to the Tuileries Garden, is the Musée du Louvre, where you can see the one and only Mona Lisa.
+A €22 ticket with a timed reservation still involves waiting in a substantial outside the museum, which is open daily from 9:00 AM - 6:00 PM except on Tuesdays.
+Arrive early to ensure you get inside on time.

 Customers lining up inside the famous Ladurée macaron shop in Paris.